Beliavsky/Fortran-code-on-GitHub/README.md

 [SEIS_FILO](https://github.com/akuhara/SEIS_FILO): SEISmological transdimensional inversion tools for Flat and Isotropic Layered structure in the Ocean, by akuhara

+[SEISMIC_CPML](https://github.com/geodynamics/seismic_cpml): set of sixteen Fortran 90 programs to solve the two-dimensional or three-dimensional isotropic or anisotropic elastic, viscoelastic or poroelastic wave equation using a finite-difference method with Convolutional or Auxiliary Perfectly Matched Layer (C-PML or ADE-PML) conditions, developed by Dimitri Komatitsch and Roland Martin

 [SEM2DPACK](https://github.com/jpampuero/sem2dpack): spectral element method for 2D wave propagation and fracture dynamics, with emphasis on computational seismology and earthquake source dynamics, from jpampuero et al.

 [Shear-wave birefringence analysis (SHEBA)](https://github.com/jwookey/sheba): code associated with Wüstefeld, A.; Al-Harrasi, O.; Verdon, J.; Wookey, J. and Kendall, J-M. (2010)